January 9, 2023

 A mature CWM program is built for future assignments and workers by forecasting demand and allowing the business to effectively scale up, or down, the level of contingent talent they use.
 Using the best-in-class sourcing and management strategies, these programs can optimize the acquisition process and deliver talent when and where it’s needed most.

-It is clear that assessing the maturity of your CWM is a necessary step to understand how to improve effectiveness of the current management of your extended workforce.
-Understanding where you are now allows you to plan what to deliver next in order to continue up the path to maturity and continue to deliver better outcomes for your business.
+It is clear that assessing the maturity of your CWM is a necessary step to understanding how to improve the effectiveness of the current management of your extended workforce.
+Understanding where you are now, allows you to plan what to deliver next in order to continue up the path to maturity and continue to deliver better outcomes for your business.